 What Is “Payable” and Why Is Its Opposite Important?

-Whenever you hear the word “payable,” think about money that a company or individual owes—like bills, invoices, or debts that need settling.
-It’s a key term in accounting, representing liabilities a business must pay in the future.
+When you see the word “payable,” imagine money that belongs to a company or person, but hasn’t been paid yet—bills, invoices, or debts that need paying.
+It’s an essential word in accounting, referring to debts a business has to pay off later.

 But what’s the opposite of payable?
-In everyday terms, it’s about what a person or organization receives or is owed.
-Whether it’s money coming in or assets owned, understanding this opposite is vital for managing finances properly and making informed decisions.
+In everyday parlance, that’s what is received by or owed to a person or organization.
+As money comes in or assets are owned, understanding this opposite attracts good use of managing finance/deal with information.

 The Opposite of Payable: Exploring the Concept